ibm-cloud-docs/assistant/autolearn.md

 You can enable autolearning when the following conditions are met:

 - Disambiguation is enabled for the skill.
-- You have at least one deployed assistant that is actively interacting with customers and has log data that the skill can learn from.
+- You have at least one deployed assistant that is actively interacting with customers and has accumulated log data that the skill can learn from.

 <!--Autolearning is optimized for use with the built-in Web Chat integration.
 This integration, in particular, has a *more options* feature which increases the opportunities for users to make choices, and therefore for the skill to learn from them.
 {: tip}-->